ReckerXF/ts3-queue-bot/README.md

 During production, this bot served hundreds of Redis queries daily, managing up to 6 channel queues for a community of over 1,000 individuals.

+## Why Redis?
+Redis was selected to be used as a database due to its fast, in-memory storage capabilities and the fact that it functions as a key-value pair database - making it super easy to store and retrieve sets of data without the traditional longer waiting times of relational databases and without requiring larger servers to dedicate resources to it.
+You can read more about Redis [here](https://redis.io/about/).

 ## Requirements
 1. node.js v18
 2. A redis7 server